-Name (Note 1) Remuneration of Director n of A, B, Remuneration in the capacity as employee The sum of A, B, 50 Remuneration (A) (Note 2) Pension Earnings Professional prop (B) Distribution (C) (Note 4) Ea propo Ear nd D in ortion to nings te 10) Salaries, bonus, and special subsidies (E) (Note 5) Employee bonus from earnings (G) (Note 6) C, D, E, F, and G to Earnings (Note 10) ion from any subsidiaries i Note 11) Job Title Company included in ancial (Note 7) npany included in ancial (Note 7) npany included in ancial (Note 7) npany included in ancial (Note 7) financial nent(Note 7) Company included in ancial (Note 7) npany included in ancial (Note 7) Company ies included in financial nent(Note 7) the the Company Companies the financial statement (Note 7) E E Companies included in the financial statement (Note 7) Whether remuneration from reinvested other than subsidia received?
-(J) (Note 11) the Cor Companies the fin Companies includ the financial statement(Note the Company Companies included in the financial statement(Note 7) the Company Companies included the financial statement(Note 7) the Company Companies included the financial statement(Note 7) the Coi Companies included the financial statement(Note 7) the Company Companies included the financial statement(Note 7) the Co Companies included the financial statement(Note 7) statement Cash dividend Stock 1 Director Overseas Bros Co., Ltd. Representative / Chen, Yueh-Feng Independent Director (Managing Director) Liao, Chi-Fang - - Independent Director Kuo, Kong- Chuan - - 2815 2815 627 627 3442 3442 - - - - - - - 3442 3442 None Independent Director Chiang, Wen-Chang - Independent Director Hu,Dong-Huang 1.
-Please descri The remuner Please describe the policy, system, standards and structure of independent directors' compensation and the correlation with the amount of compensation paid based on the responsibilities, risks, and time commitment.
+Name (Note 1) Remuneration of Director C, an propo Ear n of A, B, d D in rtion to nings te 10) The sum of A, B, C, D, E, F, and G to Earnings (Note 10) Whether remunerat ion from (/ Remuneration (A) (Note 2) nsion (B) Retained Earnings Distribution (C) (Note 3) Professional practice (D) (Note 4) special s Salaries, bonus, and special subsidies (E) (Note 5) Employee bonus from earnings (G) (Note 6) Job Title the Company ies included in financial ent(Note 7) the Company included in lancial t(Note 7) the Company included in ancial t(Note 7) the Company Companies included in the financial statement(Note 7) the Company ies included in financial ent(Note 7) Company included in lancial t(Note 7) Company ties included in trinancial nent(Note 7) the Company Companies included in the financial statement (Note 7) ompany Companies included in the financial statement (Note 7) Companies includ the financial statement(Note Companies included in the financial statement(Note 7) the Co Companies included the financial statement(Note 7) the Cc Companies included the financial statement(Note 7) the Co Companies included the financial statement(Note 7) the Co Companies included the financial statement(Note 7) Cash dividend Stock dividend the Co Companies the financia (No Independent Director (Managing Director) Liao, Chi-Fang 4,278 4,278 621 621 4,899 4,899 4,899 4,899 None Independent Director Chiang, Wen-Chang - - - - 4,278 4,278 021 021 0.78% 0.78% - - - - - - - 0.78% 0.78% None Independent Director Hu, Tung-Huang

 The remuneration payment is estimated in accordance with the company's articles of association and processed after discussion by the board of directors and a report at the shareholders meeting.
 The actual payment has been made with reference to the results of the director's performance evaluation and the recommendations after discussion by the remuneration committee for the board of directors' reference and will be implemented after approval.

-2. Remuneration to Directors providing service to entities within the Company's most recent financial reporting period (such as serving as non-employee consultants), in addition to remuneration disclosed in the above table: None.
+Remuneration to Directors providing service to entities within the Company's most recent financial reporting period (such as serving as non-employee consultants), in addition to remuneration disclosed in the above table: None.